autobrr/autobrr.com/docs/filters/omegabrr.md

 pagination_label: Filters - Omegabrr
 ---

-Omegabrr is the successor to arrbrr.
-Omegabrr transforms monitored shows, movies, books and music from Radarr, Sonarr, Lidarr, Readarr and Whisparr into autobrr filters.
+Omegabrr transforms monitored shows, movies, books and music from [arrs](#arr) into autobrr filters.
+It also supports adding titles from custom [lists](#lists) to autobrr filters.

 ## Installation